fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/MetsTA_DOCS/docs/GUI_docs.md

 #### Data Filtering

 Data Filtering is used to _clean_ the dataset of features that appear in very few samples.
-You can select to perform Data Filtering either by keeping features if they appear at least in **n** samples from the total number of samples in your dataset (`Total Samples` method) or in **n** samples of at least one specific class in your data (`Class Samples` method).
+You can select to perform Data Filtering by 4 different procedures.

+1) **Filtering based on the number of samples each feature appears in**.
+This will only include features that appear in a determined number **n** of either the total samples of the dataset (`Total Samples` method) or of at least the samples of one class (`Class Samples` method).
+It can be used, for example to filter experimental artifacts.
 This **n** is referred to as the _feature filter keyword_ and can go from 1 to the number of samples in your data in the first case or to the number of samples of your least populated class in the second.

+2) **Filtering based on intensity values**.
+This will filter metabolic features based on their intensity values as calculated by the mean or median over the samples they appear in, removing lower intensity features.
+A hard threshold with a set intensity value is used or a percentage based threshold where the percent lowest intensity of features are removed.

+3) **Filtering based on the feature variance of Quality Control samples**.
+Only available if you have at least three QC samples as selected in the previous page.
+This will eliminate features that have high variance in the quality control samples (where they should be equal) as estimated by relative standard deviation (standard deviation / mean) above a determined threshold, since that points that they are not reproducible.
+Features that do not appear in the QC samples are assumed to have 0 variance.

+4) **Filtering based on the feature variance of analysed samples**.
+This filtering is not recommended to use if you are looking for exclusive metabolic features in the classes of your datasets or if you aim to use feature occurrence data.
+It will filter out the lowest variance features across the samples since their intensity patterns would not be informative.

 After Data Filtering, a small table detailing some characteristics of your data as well as your dataset will be shown.

 #### Data Annotation

 Next up, we have Data Annotation.
 This step is only possible if you have a Mass column as selected in the earlier section (either created in the software based on mass values provided or previously obtained) that represents the masses of the metabolites detected as numbers.

-You can skip this step by annotation with _0_ databases.
+You can skip this step by selecting annotation with _0_ databases.
 Or you can select 1 to 5 databases to perform independent annotations.
 A database must have a compound ID column, a compound name column and a compound formula column (that is used to calculate the compound theoretical mass used for annotation).
-To use a database, it should be on the directory where MetsTA is located and you must provide a series of informations such as the file name and the column identifier of the ID, name and formula of the compounds.
+To use a database, it should be on the directory where NEMeSIS is located and you must provide a series of informations such as the file name and the column identifier of the ID, name and formula of the compounds.
 You will also be asked for an abbreviated name of the database to use (for example, HMDB for Human Metabolome Database).
+If the Database contains a column with KEGG compound IDs, this information will also be conserved in the annotation if and only if the column is named 'kegg'.

 After loading your desired databases, you can choose a maximum threshold of deviation between the theoretical masses of the compounds in the database and the neutral masses in the dataset.
 This can be a flat threshold (`Absolute Dalton Deviation`) or a parts per million based threshold (`PPM Deviation`) (1).
 { .annotate }